lukFisz/spring-examples/spring-security-basic/README.md

 ##  Http BASIC authentication example using Spring Security
-This is simple MVC application with database-backed shows how can be basic auth configured in Spring.
+This is simple MVC application shows how basic auth can be configured in Spring.

 Dependencies (for more details see **pom.xml**):
  - Spring Security